Safety & Thermal Management | BESS Guide

 Containing Events

-Ensure that if an incident occurs, it is limited in impact and does not propagate.
+Ensure that if an incident occurs, its impact is contained and does not propagate through the system.

 4